Robust Estimation and Inference in Panels with Interactive Fixed Effects

-\begin{remark} In Case \ref{a_priori_bound_case}, $\widetilde Y=Y$ so that $\hat\beta_A$ is a linear estimator in the classical sense: it is linear in the outcomes $Y_{it}$, with weights depending on the design points $X_{it},Z_{1,it},\ldots,Z_{k,it}$.
-In Case \ref{preliminary_estimate_case}, the estimator $\hat\beta_A=\langle A,\widetilde Y \rangle_F$ applies a linear estimator after an initial estimation step in which the initial estimate $\hat\Gamma$ is subtracted from the outcome $Y$.
-This mirrors applications of this idea in other settings going back to \citet{javanmard_confidence_2014}; see \citet{hirshberg_augmented_2020} for references (the term ``augmented linear estimation'' is used in the latter paper). \end{remark}
+The estimator $\hat\beta_A=\langle A,\widetilde Y \rangle_F$ applies a linear estimator after an initial estimation step in which the initial estimate $\hat\Gamma$ is subtracted from the outcome $Y$.
+This mirrors applications of this idea in other settings going back to \citet{javanmard_confidence_2014}; see \citet{hirshberg_augmented_2020} for references (the term ``augmented linear estimation'' is used in the latter paper).

 To analyze this class of estimators, note that subtracting the initial estimate from both sides of the equation (\ref{model0_matrix}) gives